1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 "is not

-consistent with Richard Cottingham's MO" [
+consistent with Richard Cottingham's MO" [modus operandi/method

 of operation.]
+See the Richard Cottingham's

 That is utterly and completely wrong - the murder of Lisa Thomas is